Krishnamohan-Yerrabilli/Kubernetes-hands-on/README.md

 the current state, if it does not satisfy the desired state then the control manager restarts a new pod, by using different types of controllers.

-There are 4 types of controllers beyond the control manager
+There are lot of types of controllers beyond the control manager some of the important one's are

 - Node controller
+- Deployment controller
 - Replication controller
 - Endpoint controller
 - Service-token controller